ARION

 “How is he… now?”

 “He’s locked up where he cannot hurt anyone else, but those who have watched over him said he is himself again.
-He’s remorseful of what he’s done and unable to forgive himself.”
+He’s remorseful of what he’s done and he says he is unable to forgive himself for hurting you.”

 Yvonne fell quiet and they could see she was sorting through her feeling.
 Finally, she looked up at each of her companions, one at a time.
 “I don’t… hate him,” she said at last, “but don’t… want to see him.
 I’m afraid.”